abubakar1010/abubakar1010/README.md

 > “If you are not the most hard-working person in this room, then someone else is”

+> Those who cannot remember the past are condemned to repeat it.

 <h3 align="left">Connect with me:</h3>